tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <compare>
 <james {% include timecode %}>

-When our protagonist, Kirstie, <mark>is confronted by the Cenobites after solving the puzzle box</mark> herself <mark>and demands to know who they are, she is met with the reply</mark>:
+When our protagonist, Kirsty, <mark>is confronted by the Cenobites after solving the puzzle box</mark> herself <mark>and demands to know who they are, she is met with the reply</mark>:

 </james>
 <from {% include citation for=page.cite.plagiarized.colon_arason at="¶ 7" %}>